-Mexican official appears in US court in cartel-intel case
+Mexican official appears in U.S. court in cartel-intel case

-CHICAGO (AP) — A lawyer for a former commander of a Mexican intelligence unit charged with trading secrets to a drug cartel for millions in cash has told a federal judge in Chicago his client has no income.
+CHICAGO — A lawyer for a former commander of a Mexican intelligence unit charged with trading secrets to a drug cartel for millions in cash has told a federal judge in Chicago his client has no income.

 Ivan Reyes Arzate entered court Thursday in green jail garb and sandals, his ankles shackled.
 A judge agreed he qualified for taxpayer-subsidized legal support.
 The 45-year-old suspect also indicated he would not, at least for now, challenge his detention pending trial.